1996 United States presidential election: Background

-In 1995, the Republican Party was riding high on the significant gains made in the 1994 mid-term elections.
+In 1995, the Republican Party was riding high on the significant gains made in the 1994 midterm elections.
 In those races, the Republicans, led by whip Newt Gingrich, captured the majority of seats in the House for the first time in forty years and the majority of seats in the Senate for the first time in eight years.
-Gingrich became Speaker of the House, while Bob Dole was elevated to Senate Majority leader.
+Gingrich became speaker of the House, while Bob Dole was elevated to Senate majority leader.

-The Republicans of the 104th Congress pursued an ambitious agenda, highlighted by their Contract with America, but were often forced to compromise with President Clinton, who wielded veto power.
-A budget impasse between Congress and the Clinton Administration eventually resulted in a government shutdown.
+The Republicans of the 104th Congress pursued an ambitious agenda, highlighted by their Contract with America, but were often forced to compromise with Clinton, who wielded veto power.
+A budget impasse between Congress and the Clinton administration eventually resulted in a government shutdown.
 Clinton, meanwhile, was praised for signing the GOP's welfare reform, and other notable bills, but was forced to abandon his own health care plan.